 #

-barcode per sample, that's the barcode
+barcode per sample-- that's the barcode segment

-that will be used to identify sequences by sample.
-You will need to provide a simple text
+You will need to provide a simple text file to --schema

 (-s